Cibiv/EvoNAPS/README.md

 ## **Overview**

-This respiratory includes scripts regarding the MySQL database itself (such as the create statements and example import commands):
+This repository includes scripts regarding the MySQL database itself (such as the create statements and example import commands):

 * [EvoNAPS database](EvoNAPS_database/)